 Miss Calland - Year 5 class teacher

-PE lessons will take place on a Monday and Friday.
-Please can children wear their PE kits to school on these days.
+Outdoor PE lessons will take place on Thursday and Friday.
+Please ensure that the children come to school wearing appropriate clothing for outdoor lessons.

-Thank you for your support and co-operation.
-If you have any concerns or queries, please contact the school office.
+Thank you for your continued support and co-operation.
+If you have any concerns or queries please come and see me after school, or make an appointment at the school office.